kluzny/ada/README.md

 ## TODO

+- Move the audio to a seperate thread, so that input can continue or queue.
+- Consider how to interrupt ada to stop speaking.
+Perhaps a queue or bus we send a stop command to?
+- Does voice synthesis take so much gpu resource, that we can't do inference.
+Does the next prompt in queue need to wait for speach to complete?
+- Command to repeat the last thing Ada says, /repeat
 - Audit all the agent say calls, to make sure Ada isn't 'talking' when she doesn't need to e.g. help output, menus, code blocks
 - Response objects should have a .body method for all text, then a speakable method for text that should be spoken, again to not read code blocks
 - Think about how to get better phonetic answers, for instance can we return phonemes alongside text in the llm output, could that simply be infered by an llm pass after?